Jackie's Warrior: Statistics

 An (*) asterisk after the odds means Jackie's Warrior was the post-time favourite.

 Stud career

 On retirement will begin his stud career at Spendthrift Farm in 2023.
 It was announced that Jackie's Warrior would stand his first season for a fee of $50,000.

 Pedigree

+Jackie's Warrior is inbred 4S x 4D to the stallion Danzig, meaning that he appears fourth generation on the sire side of his pedigree and fourth on the dam side of his pedigree.